AndreyKoudr/3DVector/README.md

   To make a fast code, you must follow the two principles

   - <B>more calculations</B> (in registers)
-  - <B>less memory access</B> because it is much much slower, even to stack which is in fastest memory cache
+  - <B>less memory access</B> because it is much much slower, even to stack which is in fastest memory cache due to frequent use

 It means that such constructions <B>without temporary variables</B> like these